koniweb/munit2.py/README.md

 todo list:
 ==========
-[ ] extensive testing
+-[ ] extensive testing
-[X] add read in of pwscf out for multiple structures
+-[X] add read in of pwscf out for multiple structures -[X] write extended xyz with unitvectors